rusefi/hw_microRusEfi/readme.md

 If you download complete repo do not forget to download libraries.
 If you git clone be sure to also

 `git submodule update --init`

+Do you like what you see here?
+Maybe https://www.patreon.com/rusefi